-I don’t know many people who get as excited about rock climbing as Evan.
-I really enjoy climbing with Evan because, in addition to his awesome attitude, he has a beautiful style.
+I honestly don’t know many people who get as excited about rock climbing as Evan.
+I really enjoy climbing with him because, in addition to his awesome attitude, he has a beautiful style.
 He says he genuinely just enjoys the movement in rock climbing.
 With his natural talent for it combined with dedication and enthusiasm, he’s been putting down some of the hardest routes known in the southeast.

 We woke up in the morning and warmed up at Elephant Rock, then ventured on to check out Checkered Demon (5.11a).
 Evan led it first.
 Exhaustion began creeping in and after watching the beginning moves (sort of a weird, strenuous layback protected by an old pin) did not motivate me.
-The next day, my motivation was back the next day.
-Evan has this funny knack for picking out bold, testpiece climbs.
+The next day, my motivation was back.
+Evan has a funny knack for picking out bold, testpiece climbs.
 He’s a real go-getter like that.
 We took the scenic approach (AKA we got lost) to the Incisor to try Crack of Doom (5.11c).
 There are two fixed nuts as well as a pin protecting the very beginning of the climb.
 Again, Evan led the route first and on his way down, cleaned the gear for me.

 Frustrated at the opening move on Crack, I became increasingly annoyed at my lack of reach after having watched Evan cruise this section.
 There is an undercling directly below the fixed nuts that I just couldn’t grab.
 Finally, I listened to Evan for foot beta and cranked on a small-ish crimp.
 Bingo.
 We climbed a few more routes that day before I dropped Evan off at the Salt Lake City airport, went to my interview, and then continued back to Colorado alone.